kebzaq/weather-app/README.md

 ## Public Weather API

 The app uses the Open-Meteo public API.
-You can find the API documentation here: Open-Meteo API Documentation
+You can find the API documentation here: https://open-meteo.com/en/docs

 The application makes three main API calls to function: